rafalszulejko/wing-optimization/README.md

 Requirements: MATLAB, OpenFOAM v8, gmsh 4.9.0-git-ccae7b60e lub higher (confirmed not working on 4.8.4).

 ## In progress:
-- OpenFOAM case calculation
-- Autoencoder airfoil generator
+- Integration of ga, generator and solver

 ## To do:
-- Optimization algorithm
+- A lot of configuration